estelle/flexbox/draft/04_flex_examples.md

 With a few lines of CSS, you can create a layout in which your flex items are lain out in a neat grid, even if you have a prime number of items, as shown in the three examples in figure ?.

-The code is several articles nested within a main.
-Each articles has an image with a width of 100% and a paragraph, but as long as none of the articles contain non-wrappable or shrinkable content, the content has no bearing on the magic grid layout.
+The code is several `article`s nested within a `main`.
+Each article has an image with a width of 100% and a paragraph, but as long as none of the articles contain non-wrappable or shrinkable content, the content has no bearing on the magic grid layout.

 	main {
 		display: flex;